-Transition Bristol is a volunteer-led initiative that acts as a support and enabler for city-level resilience projects in Bristol.
+Transition Bristol is a volunteer-led initiative and part of the worldwide Transition Movement.
+It acts in support of city-level resilience projects in Bristol.

 The Transition process is constantly evolving, as more of us take up the challenge and run with it, flexibly adapting to the situations around us.
-There is more work to do before we can truly “unleash the collective genius” of the whole of Bristol.
+The work of “unleashing the collective genius” of the city will always be 'work in progress'.

 Transition Bristol’s Roots